GZJAS/Computer-Graphics/README.md

 If you wish to run this program on linux, decompress the tar file, and run the same commands aforementioned in the corresponding folder.
 Note: The header file inside 'main.cpp' has been changed as well as the Makefile linker flags.

 ## Requirements
-The requirements to run this program are OpenGL and GLUt which should be availalbe on most systems.
+The requirements to run this program are OpenGL and GLUt which should be available on most systems.
 If, however, they are not, you can download them at:
 * [OpenGL](https://www.opengl.org/) - Open source graphics library
 * [GLUT](https://www.opengl.org/resources/libraries/glut/) - The OpenGL Utility Toolkit